 Whether your team is winning or losing, flying high or barely scraping by, there’s nothing like a guy with a rocket in his boot to cheer you up.

-A fast start helped, of course, and Robert played a pivotal role in his third game for the club, winning a match-turning penalty and later adding a goal of his own in a 4-1 victory at Middlesbrough.
-That was nothing, though, compared to his first home goal.
+He certainly didn’t take long to win over the Newcastle faithful, winning a match-turning penalty and later adding a goal of his own in a 4-1 victory at Middlesbrough in only his third game, but that was nothing compared to his first home goal.

 Up against a full-strength Manchester United, with World Cup and European Championship-winning goalkeeper Fabien Barthez between the sticks, lesser players might have crumbled under the pressure of a 30-yard free-kick.
 Not Robert.